jwr1969/python-api-challenge/README.txt

 ## Approach
 The code creates 2000 random (but possible) latitude-longitude pairings and then attempts to find a proximate city using the citipy api.
 If the api finds a city then precise lat-long is acquired and the Open Weather Map is queried for current weather data.

-The code loops until 500 unique cities have been found -  removing duplicates and skipping cities where no data is returned using ‘try and except’ – it takes about 1300 requests to generate 500 unique results.
+The code loops until 500 unique cities have been found -  removing duplicates and skipping cities where no data is returned using ï¿½try and exceptï¿½ ï¿½ it takes about 1300 requests to generate 500 unique results.

 One important question is whether the returned cities represent a good spread of data points for the analysis.
 The charts below indicate that: